What is It?

 - Once you and complete, click on the Save Invoice button

-- You will then be taken to the finalised Invoice page, were you can print it or mark the Invoice as Paid
+- You will then be taken to the finalised Invoice page, were you can print it, mark the Invoice as Paid, add a payment (if the invoice is spilt over multiple payors) or mark as bad debt.

 "Video - Creating an Invoice"